BigSteveLittle/tma-js-booklist-app/README.md

 # JavaScript BookList App | No Frameworks

-Check this app for yourself at http://js.bigstevelittle.com/mybooklist.html.
+Check this app out for yourself at http://js.bigstevelittle.com/mybooklist.html.

 This repo follows the JavaScript BookList App | No Frameworks Course on YouTube by Brad Traversy of Traversy Media - https://youtu.be/JaMCxVWtW58.